How to end a while loop in Python

 Implementing a web crawler with depth control using a while loop

-A while loop is also ideal for building a simple web crawler that explores links up to a specific depth, preventing it from running indefinitely.
+A while loop is also ideal for building a simple web crawler, where you need to limit how many layers of links it follows.

 urls_to_visit = ["https://example.com"]